In this post we discuss how to add resistance training to your off season cycling programme for the best results.

 Most of the research suggests that strength gains are impacted when the weekly training volume is high.

-Frequent training sessions of both endurance training and resistance training more than 4 times per week tend to reduce strength gains.
+Training sessions combining both endurance training and resistance training more than 4 times per week tend to reduce strength gains.

 If however endurance training is kept at a low or moderate level, strength gains remain unaffected.